uhi22/pyPLC/readme.md

 ## News / Change History / Functional Status

+### 2023-04-16 EvseMode brings the Ioniq to close the contactors
+With simulated rising EVSEPresentVoltage in the PreChargeResponse, the Ioniq indeed closes the contactors, without the need to feed physical voltage to the CCS DC inlet pins.
+This is surprising, because - at least for ISO - the specification says that a physical measurement shall be done.
+The Ioniq does not, it just relys on the reported voltage on the charger.
+After closing the contacts, there is the accu voltage on the CCS.
+Not yet tested, whether it is possible to draw some current out of the vehicle.
+Log here: results/2023-04-16_at_home_Ioniq_in_currentDemandLoop.pcapng

 ### 2023-03-03 v0.6 Tea-Time on Alpitronics charger
 Made a tea, using the RaspberryPi3 and tpLink modem on Alpitronics hypercharger.
 Pictures here: https://openinverter.org/forum/viewtopic.php?p=53848#p53848